Plinko Audit · YEET-PLI

 • Next-cycle verification will run a larger sample (100+ drops) to compute a statistically meaningful Yeet Plinko RTP figure.

 • The verification gap is a data-publication issue at Yeet, not a fairness issue.
-The HMAC-SHA256 mechanism reproduces correctly regardless of which RTP target the brand has calibrated to.
+The HMAC-SHA256 mechanism reproduces correctly regardless of which RTP target Yeet has calibrated to.

 Honest framing: we do not know Yeet Plinko's exact RTP from this cycle's data.
 We will fill the gap in the next cycle.
 Until then, treat the Yeet Plinko expected return as "industry-cluster typical" rather than "verified at X percent".